Lolasik011/Stronghold-Crusader-Sh1-Graphics/README.md

 ------------
 Download the ["SH1 Graphics.zip"](https://github.com/Gaaammmler/Stronghold-Crusader-Sh1-Graphics/blob/master/SH1%20Graphics.zip) and unzip it in any Folder of your choice.
 Afterwards you need to replace the „…\FireFly Studios\Stronghold Crusader Extreme\gm“ files with the files from the "SH1 Graphics" folder.
 In Steam "… \Steam\steamapps\common\FireFly Studios\Stronghold Crusader Extreme\gm"

+If you have Questions etc feel free to leave a supportticket

 &nbsp;
 A big shoutout and thank you to